alvarogarcia7/blog_source/README.markdown

 $1-
 ```

-Note: the second set of parenthesis can be removed; they are left in-place for easing the copy-paste
+Note: the second set of brackets can be removed; they are left in-place for easing the copy-paste

 ##### Using vim